-Thales enables organizations to maintain GDPR compliance in light of Schrems II ruling
+Thales enables organisations to maintain GDPR compliance in light of Schrems II ruling

 The General Data Protection Regulation (GDPR) laid down the requirements on securing personal data within the European Union (EU) or European Economic Area (EEA).
 However, it did not adequately address securing personal data of EU citizens when it is processed outside the EU by other countries, such as the transatlantic data flows that account for more than half of Europe’s transactions.

-Thales enables organizations to maintain GDPR compliance and adhere to the Schrems II ruling, using a trusted privacy framework for protecting transatlantic data flows that follow these overarching principles.
+Thales enables organisations to maintain GDPR compliance and adhere to the Schrems II ruling, using a trusted privacy framework for protecting transatlantic data flows that follow these overarching principles.